muziejus/javascripting-english-major/2-calculator.md

 <section id="data-types">
 ## Basic data types

-We hear the word “data,” but what, precisely, does it mean?
+We hear the word “data” every day, but what, precisely, does it mean?
 If you had to draw a picture of “data,” what would it look like?
 We can say “data is information,” but doesn’t that just pass the buck, because now we have to ask what “information” means?